depeperwinkel

 - larger quantities on request

-- the jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper

-- for an overview of our gift packaging, please refer to the section gift packaging
+- For an overview of our gift packaging, please refer to the section gift wrapping

 General advice

-- the taste is very subtle, so add the ground pepper to your preparation at the very last minute, or give it time to incorporate into your dish, a sauce or curry for example
+- the taste is very subtle, so add the ground pepper to your preparation at the very last moment, or give it time to incorporate into your dish, a sauce or curry for example

 Save: